wizardamigos/app/curriculum/lesson020/description.en.md

 ---
 {
-  "title": "Code Combat",
+  "title": "Code Combat (Closing the Distance)", "duration": "3:29"
-  "duration": "1:34"
 }
 ---

-With help of amazing Code Combat game you will fight with many enemies.
+With help of amazing Code Combat game you will fight with many enemies and improve your JavaScript skills as a side effect.
+Repetition was never more fun :-)